 The computers and technology here at White Hill are valuable resources for students and teachers.
 Technology is not only a tool used for learning, but it also improves the ability of students to meet the challenges of the future.
-It is important that the equipment, including computers, tablets, printers, DVD players, projection systems, video cameras, and calculators be available and in good working order.

 Violation of appropriate use of school computers, the Internet, or any other technological equipment or software will result in disciplinary action.
 Such violations include, but are not limited to: breach of privacy or security; transmission of copyrighted materials; threatening, harassing, obscene text or material; altering or removing computer files not belonging to the user; transmission of material promoting illegal activities; disconnecting equipment; or damage/vandalism of any kind.
-Disciplinary actions may include a restorative meeting, an office referral, parent contact, lunch detention, and suspension.
+Disciplinary actions may include a restorative meeting, an office referral, parent contact, lunch detention, and/or suspension.